Dartmouth Big Green men's lacrosse: 1961–2014

-Andy Towers became the Big Green's 9th Head Coach in 2010.
+Andy Towers became the Big Green's ninth Head Coach in 2010.
 Towers had been an assistant Dartmouth coach for the preceding 5 seasons.
 In 2013, Dartmouth Men's lacrosse posted another stunning upset against then #9 Princeton, beating them 10-9 at Scully-Fahey field on March 13.
 As reported in College Crosse:

 Entering that game, the Big Green were just 2-8, suffering through a six-game losing streak (against some admittedly strong competition).
 Yet, Dartmouth pulled off one of the biggest upsets of the season, dropping Princeton -- ranked ninth in the media poll and eighth in the coaches poll going into the game -- in impressive fashion: Down 7-5 at the half, the Big Green used a three-goal run over the final 6:43 of the third quarter and the first 5:49 of the fourth quarter to draw even with the Tigers at eight; then, after falling behind 8-9 following a Jake Froccaro goal with just over seven minutes remaining in regulation, Dartmouth ripped off two goals in the latter stages of the final period to pull out the improbable victory (what would be its third and final victory of the season).

 The winning goal was scored by freshman Cam Lee.

-Laxpower ranked the Dartmouth win over Princeton as the 4th biggest upset of the 2013 season.
+Laxpower ranked the Dartmouth win over Princeton as the fourth-biggest upset of the 2013 season.

 Brendan Callahan era

 Brendan Callahan became the new head coach at Dartmouth in August 2014, replacing former head coach Andy Towers.
 The Big Green were 5-8 (1-5 in the Ivy League) in his first season in 2015.

 The season was highlighted by the double overtime victory over Ivy League rival Harvard, 12-11, on March 21, 2015.
 Freshman Jack Korzelius scored the winning overtime goal in that game.
 Captain Philip Hession (First Team All-Ivy, USILA Scholar All-American) had a dominant game at the face-off X winning 20 of 24 draws and scooping 15 groundballs.
 Laxpower ranked the Dartmouth win over Harvard as the 2nd biggest upset in the 2015 season.
 Two Big Green players finished in the Division I top 10 statistically for 2015: Adam Fishman, attack, finished third in shooting percentage (.481), and Hession, a midfielder, finished sixth in groundballs per game (7.77) as well as ninth in face-off percentage (0.625).

 In 2016, 2017, and 2018, the Big Green had a combined 5–35 record, going winless in all 18 Ivy League contests.
 The hiring of new offensive coordinator Joe Conner in the summer of 2018 represents a new chapter in the Brendan Callahan era.

+During the 2023 season the Big Green had their first non-losing season since 2006, finishing the season with 6 wins and 6 losses.
+On March 25, the Big Green won their first game against an Ivy League opponent since 2015 with a 10-9 overtime win against Harvard.
+Following the 2023 season Dartmouth parted ways with Brendan Callahan.